Overview

 Guests are encouraged to bring their own water, snacks and sunscreen.

-For large vehicles and vans attending at Mount Loretto Unique Area, registration is required.
-Please fill out the Downstate Van and Oversized Vehicle Parking Registration Form.
+For large vehicles and vans parking at Mount Loretto Unique Area, registration is required.
+Please check back closer to the event to fill out the Downstate Van and Oversized Vehicle Parking Registration Form.

 New York State Parks

-The following New York State Parks locations are participating in Get Outdoors & Get Together Day:
+The following New York State Parks locations participated in Get Outdoors & Get Together Day in 2025.
+Check back often to confirm locations for 2026.

 - Hempstead Lake State Park in partnership with DEC (Nassau County)